Sserenaa/Project-o3b3b/README.md

 - User stories
-    - As a user, I want to be able to add a course to the list my courses. //and I also can add some information of that course, for example, the course's number etc.
+    - As a user, I want to be able to add a course to the list my courses. //and I also can add some information of that course, for example, the course's name etc.
     - As a user, I want to be able to remove a course to the list my courses.
 (I can drop courses)
     - As a user, I want to be able to list all courses in the list my courses.
     - As a user, I want to be able to select a course in the list of my courses and view all the information of this course.